Get Help Today(877) 648-4288

 Professionals and alcoholism are not two words commonly associated in America.
 For most, the image of young professional drinking may bring to mind a group of well-dressed individuals enjoying cocktails during happy hour.
 This phenomenon is a familiar mainstay of work culture in the United States.
 It serves as a social tradition and manner of decompression before heading home.
 Still, is drinking weekly after work really normal?

 Finding a way to decompress after a long day is necessary.
-Yet, habitually drinking to relax is problematic.
+Yet, habitually drinking in excess to relax is problematic.
 Alcohol is the most commonly used addictive substance.
-In the U.S., there are about 14.1 million adults addicted to alcohol.
+In the US, there are about 14.1 million adults addicted to alcohol.
 Many hold well-paying jobs and are considered distinguished professionals in the workforce.